zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-parameter-procedures.md

     import { ParameterProviderAsTemplateBladeReference } from "../../../../_generated/BladeReferences";
     ```

-1. To send initial data to the provider and optionally receive a result back you can specify callbacks during initialization of the provider blade reference.
-Create a new instance of the blade reference, and configure the reference for parameter collection, as in the following code.
+1. To send initial data to the provider and optionally receive a result, you can specify callbacks during the initialization of the provider blade reference.
+Create a new instance of the blade reference and configure it for parameter collection, as in the following code.

     ```ts
             const providerReference = new ParameterProviderAsTemplateBladeReference<DataModels.ServerConfig, DataModels.ServerConfig>({